amazon-ion/ion-python/README.md

 [![Build Status](https://travis-ci.org/amazon-ion/ion-python.svg?branch=master)](https://travis-ci.org/amazon-ion/ion-python)
 [![Documentation Status](https://readthedocs.org/projects/ion-python/badge/?version=latest)](https://ion-python.readthedocs.io/en/latest/?badge=latest)

-This package is designed to work with **Python 3.7+**.
-It is intended to work with all stable minor versions.
+This package is designed to work with **Python 3.8+**.
 Newer language features will be used as deemed valuable.
 Support may be dropped for versions more than six months past EOL.

 ## Getting Started